wirecard/iso-paypal-converter/README.md

 // => "Chiang Mai"
 ```

-Alternatively you can pass in a fully formed ISO-3166 code with state identifier like so:
+Alternatively you can pass in a fully formed ISO 3166-2 code with state identifier like so:

 ```php
 $converter->convert("JP-01");